 Especially in spring and summer, mosquitos and sand flies can be your constant companions in some areas of New Zealand.
 A good insect repellent can help.
 Be aware that if you are camping close to still water like a lakeside, the bugs can be prolific!
 They are also often worse at twilight as the sun goes down.

-There are a range of options for insect repellants that you can get at any supermarket or the pharmacy.
-The “bug plague” usually gets better in the drier months of summer.
+There is a range of options for insect repellants that you can get at any supermarket or the pharmacy.
+The "bug plague" usually gets better in the drier months of summer.

 3. Offline Google Maps

 A handy trick for travellers on the road: you can download maps for offline use to your Google Maps app.

 Your road trip through New Zealand will undoubtedly take you into some very remote areas.
 Phone reception is not always a given.